prjvvl/maya-ai-assistant/README_new.md

-# Maya.IO - Talking AI Assistant
+# Maya - Talking AI Assistant

 A modern web-based talking AI assistant built with SvelteKit and TypeScript.
-Maya.IO uses the Web Speech API for voice input/output and Google Gemini Pro for intelligent responses.
+Maya uses the Web Speech API for voice input/output and Google Gemini Pro for intelligent responses.

 ## ✨ Features